 At the start of your stay each of you on the Disney Dining Plan will be given a Resort Refillable Mug.
 You can fill this with soda from any of the drinks fountains at the Disney Hotel Resorts.
 You can’t use it in the parks.
 You can use it at a different resort from your home resort – for example if you are staying in Disney’s Contemporary Resort you can use it in The Grand Floridian.
 However, you can’t fill it up at Magic Kingdom or any of the other Disney parks.

 When you check into your Disney World resort hotel you will be given a certain number of credits for each one of your party aged 3 and above.
 Kids aged 3 to 9 have to eat from the Kids Menu when available.
 Those aged under 3 can share but are not charged under the Disney Dining Plan.

 You can use credits on any day from the start of your stay.
 Say you have a total of 10 snack credits.
-You can use them all on one day if you want – and you can distribute them between your party.
-Remember that the credits are per party when you are thinking about using them.
+You can use them all on one day if you want.
+You can distribute them between your party.
+Remember that the Disney dining credits are per party when you are thinking about using them.
 So if you never want a snack (unlikely) or counter service meal, someone else in your party can use that credit.

-All credits expire at midnight on the day that you check out.
+All Disney Dining credits expire at midnight on the day that you check out.